DeSoepman/Whalekeeper/README.md

 ## Configuration

-Most settings can be changed through the web interface.
-The config file (`config/config.yaml`) is mainly for the update schedule and container exclusions.
+The config file (`config/config.yaml`) contains your settings.
+You can edit it through the web interface or manually.

 Example config: